Chart Color Schemes

 Yarrawarrah's median age exceeds the national pattern

-The median age in Yarrawarrah is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
-The 65-74 age group constitutes a strong 12.4% of the population compared to Greater Sydney, while the 25-34 cohort makes up only 8.8%.
-Post-2021 Census data shows that the 15 to 24 age group has increased from 11.0% to 13.3%, and the 85+ cohort has grown from 0.6% to 2.0%.
-Conversely, the 65 to 74 age group has decreased from 13.4% to 12.4%.
-Population forecasts for 2041 indicate substantial demographic changes in Yarrawarrah.
-The 85+ group is expected to grow by 143%, reaching 135 people from the current 55, leading the demographic shift.
-Notably, the combined 65+ age groups will account for 87% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0 to 4 and 45 to 54 cohorts are expected to experience population declines.
+The median age in Yarrawarrah is 42 years, which is significantly higher than Greater Sydney's average of 37 years, and also considerably older than Australia's median age of 38 years.
+The 65-74 age group constitutes a strong 12.3% of the population in Yarrawarrah compared to Greater Sydney, while the 25-34 cohort is less prevalent at 8.8%.
+Post-2021 Census data shows that the 15-24 age group has grown from 11.0% to 13.2%, and the 85+ cohort has increased from 0.6% to 2.0%.
+Conversely, the 5-14 age group has declined from 13.8% to 12.6%, and the 65-74 group has dropped from 13.4% to 12.3%.
+Population forecasts for 2041 indicate substantial demographic changes in Yarrawarrah, with the 85+ age group expected to grow by 143% (from 55 to 135 people).
+The combined 65+ age groups are projected to account for 91% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 25-34 and 0-4 cohorts are expected to experience population declines.